 Preservation by common salt

 Salt removes water from any food material as it is water absorbent.
 In the absence of water, microbes do not multiply.
 Hence salt is added to fish and meat to extract moisture content so that microbial activity is inhibited.
-It is also added to tamarind, raw mangoes etc. A salt solution called brine is used in the process of pickling.
+It is also added to tamarind, raw mangoes etc. A salt solution, called brine is used in the process of pickling.

 Preservation by sugar

-Sugar, like salt, absorbs moisture from food, making it too dry for microbes to exist.
+Sugar, salt, absorbs moisture from food, making it too dry for microbes to exist.
 In food items like jams and jellies, sugar is added as a preservative.
 The process of desiccating food by dehydrating it first and then packing it with pure sugar is known as sugaring.
 Sugaring is used to preserve food, some fruits are preserved this way.
 In some cases, meat and fish are also preserved using the sugaring process.

 Preservation by Oil and Vinegar